aleksanderkoder/VanityUI/README.md

  # Ivory UI
  A library for easy creation of efficient and beautiful graphical user interfaces for C++ applications.

+ This serves as the main API which the Ivory Framework uses to draw the graphical interface.

 # Dev notes
 - Set project properties to compile as lib instead of exe when library development is done.
 - Set subsystem in project properties to none.